maxdhs/WordCounter.Solution/README.md

 ## Description

-A c# console app which accepts a user inputted word and a user inputted string.
+A c# web app which accepts a user inputted word and a user inputted string.
 The number of times the word appears in the string is displayed.

 ### Specs
 | Spec | Input | Output |